 It’s crazy, but some people just don’t like dogs.
 So as dedicated pet people, it’s our job to raise responsible (and adorable) pups to help win them over.
 Thanks to trainer and world-class stunt dog performer Kyra Sundance, we’re on our way.
 Her amazing 101 Dog Tricks book makes it easy to teach your pup crowd-pleasing tricks in no time.
-With easy-to-follow trick instructions it’s such fun practicing with your pups.
+With easy-to-follow instructions, it’s such fun practicing with your pups.
 Try out her irresistible “Kisses Trick” with your dog; it has the power to turn every human on earth into a certified dog-person.
 Guaranteed!

-Teach your sweet pooch to offer a peck on your lips or cheek – it can be a lick or a your dog can ‘nose’ you.
+Teach your sweet pooch to offer a peck on your lips or cheek – it can be a lick or your dog can ‘nose’ you.
 Just follow these simple steps from Kyra Sundance.
 Use the verbal cue “Kisses” and for the hand signal, touch your index finger to your lips.

 Here’s how you teach it: